lifted-studios/hubot-github-event-announcer/README.md

 ["hubot-github-event-announcer"]
 ```

-### Setting up GitHub Event Hooks Using Hubot
+## Administering GitHub Web Hooks Using Hubot

-In order to easily add GitHub event hooks, Hubot will respond to the command:
+Hubot can:

+* List web hooks &mdash; `hubot list hooks on <user>/<repo>`
-> hubot listen for GitHub events on &lt;user&gt;/&lt;repo&gt;
+* Add GitHub event web hooks &mdash; `hubot listen for events on <user>/<repo>`

 Where `user` is the GitHub user name for the repository and `repo` is the GitHub repository name.
 When it receives this command, it will attempt to use the GitHub API to add an event hook to the GitHub repository at `https://github.com/user/repo`.
 It will listen for all GitHub events.

-In order for Hubot to add the hooks on your behalf, you must obtain an OAuth token and store it in the environment variable `HUBOT_GITHUB_EVENT_HOOK_TOKEN`.
+In order for Hubot to administer hooks on your behalf, you must obtain an OAuth token and store it in the environment variable `HUBOT_GITHUB_EVENT_HOOK_TOKEN`.
 Also, Hubot will attempt to determine the URL where the hook can be delivered from either the `HEROKU_URL` environment variable, if deployed to Heroku, or the `HUBOT_GITHUB_EVENT_BASE_URL` environment variable.

 ## Configuration